 Edenilson again.
 “The consequence you can imagine.
 Huge stress and high costs to deliver the products.
 For the standard products, things were no better.
 They compete for the same production resources and sometimes the stocks were too high, sometimes too low or there was no stock at all for some important item.”

 At first glance, Edenilson and his team thought that they would find the features they needed in an ERP product available in the market, at least some vertical ERP specific to their kind of business.
 Unfortunately, it was not the case, but when they have invited APS3, a Preactor Solution Provider based in Curitiba, to evaluate their needs they were immediately impressed by a Preactor demonstration.

 Edenilson again.
 “That presentation opened our mind.
 We decided to keep and enhance our in-house ERP and link it with Preactor.
 The concern at that moment was about the cost, but then APS3 showed a rental option for the software and it fitted our pocket.”

-Aparecido Martins, Director of APS3, said that Herrbaier would benefit a lot with Preactor, but budget was an issue.
-APS3 deeply evaluated their needs to identify the right entry level product from the Preactor family.
+Aparecido Martins, Director of APS3, said that Herrbaier would benefit a lot with Preactor, but the budget was an issue.
+APS3 deeply evaluated their needs to identify the right entry-level product from the Preactor family.
 “We concluded that Preactor 300 FCS would fit their main needs and we offered it based on the rental model.
 Herrbaier would not have a permanent license, but this was the best option for them.
-Besides, with the savings they could consider to invest more in the future.”
+Besides, with the savings, they could consider investing more in the future.”

 “Much less stress”.
 This is the first answer given by Edenilson when asked about the benefits achieved with Preactor implementation.
 “We are using Preactor for about 40 months now and it became a critical system for our business.
 Our reputation for on time delivery is growing and bringing us more customers.
 Our energy is where it should be.”